If you have lower back pain, you may want to avoid these 9 exercises.

 The Dumbbell Side Bend takes you through a range of motion that is limited to that specific exercise.

 You rarely, if ever, tilt your upper body to the side in this fashion in your daily life.
 Avoid this exercise at all cost

-The bent over rows is known as one of the best back exercises to work the entire posterior chains because of all the muscles engagement during the exercsie.
+The bent-over row is one of the best back exercises to work the entire posterior chains because of all the muscle engagement during the exercise.
 However, this back exercise also comes with a problem.

-The problem with the bent over row is that it forces your lower back to do all the work and places alot of stress on your the back.
-Because of that, the risk of huring your back outweights the benefit.
+The problem with the bent-over row is that it forces your lower back to do all the work and places a lot of stress on your back.
+Because of that, the risk of hurting your back outweighs the benefit.

-it's best to subtitute it with other back exercises such as the inverted rows and seated rows.
+It’s best to substitute it with other back exercises such as the inverted rows and seated rows.

 If you have a bad lower back, avoid doing any of these exercises mentioned above.
 They pose the risk of worsening your lower back pain.

 As with any exercise, before starting your new regimen, be sure to consult with a licensed professional to make sure the exercise is right for you.

 Stull, Kyle, et al. “Should You Foam Roll the Low Back?”
 NASM, blog.nasm.org/ces/foam-roll-low-back.